Step 1 – Getting started

 Planning the process

 It’s a good idea to plan and schedule the whole process from the outset, as recruiting a new board member usually takes several months and involves a range of people.

 Think about the steps, timescales and costs involved in the whole process.

 - You need to decide what steps you are going to include.
 Reading through the whole resource will help you prioritise what is necessary and what you may already have in place.

 - You should be clear about who is responsible for what, and what information you will need to have prepared and by when.

 - You may find it helpful to ask one person to oversee and co-ordinate the process.

-- It is useful to have a date in mind of when you want to have recruited by and work backwards.
+- It is useful to have a date in mind and work backwards.
 For example if you will be electing at the Annual General Meeting (AGM) when do you need to start the process?

 Work through Activity 1: Board member recruitment plan to help your board complete a recruitment process action plan.